 You have recently had a diverticulitis flare-up that resulted in substantial pain and agony.
 However, things are beginning to improve.
-Your discomfort has lessened significantly, and you’re wondering when you may resume your normal diet following diverticulitis.
+Your discomfort has lessened significantly, and you are wondering when you can return to your normal diet after diverticulitis?

 Allowing the colon to recuperate and mend